 The traditional use of a "Beatles break" (first heard way back in 1962’s “Love Me Do”) appears at the end of the sixth measure of the chorus to highlight Paul’s lyric “I need to laugh.”
 This segues into the first eight-measure verse and thus reveals the signature key of the song – A major.
 The drums then switch from the march-like quarter-note snare beats to a regular-but-simplistic swing beat, the overdubbed piano from Paul playing a falling riff to fill the gap after the first lyric is sung.
-Paul sings the verse solo to contrast from the gorgeous harmonies in the choruses.
+Paul sings the verse solo as contrast to the gorgeous harmonies in the choruses.

 The chorus is then repeated, with the only difference being an overdubbed Ringo drum track with syncopated crashing cymbals accenting each sung syllable and a quaint snare drum cadence to fill in each gap.
 After this chorus is complete, what appears to be a second verse then appears with the same arrangement as the first.
 However, midway through, after the line “touch the ground,” the key pivots to D major for a George Martin piano solo.
 The chord pattern may have changed, but the remaining four measures of this pseudo-verse are filled with this solo to equal a uniform eight measure length.

-A third chorus then appears complete with the overdubbed drums of the second occurrence.
+A third chorus then appears, complete with the overdubbed drums of the second occurrence.
 This is followed by a full vocal verse as was heard toward the beginning of the song only with new lyrics.
 The only difference in arrangement is the appearance of handclaps on the two- and four-beats of each measure, not to mention John’s voice being heard saying "She do!" after Paul's line “she feels good” in the fifth measure.
-The rather obvious edit to the overdubbed piano track in the eighth measure completes the final verse.
+The rather obvious edit on the overdubbed piano track in the eighth measure completes the final verse.